FrancescoIaderosa92/ecommerce-pattern-library/_products/blind-lion-blends.md

 ---
-name: "blindlion"
+name: "blind-lion-blends"
 description: |
   Looking to get your vape on?
 Look no further, all your vape problems are solved.
-image: "/images/blindlion.jpg"
+image: "/images/blind-lion-blends.jpg"
-price: 70
+price: 40
 colors:
-  - "Clear"
-  - "Matte Yellow"
+  - "Yellow"
 shape: "Cylinder"
 ---